Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Introduction

 Electricity markets serve as one motivating example of such an environment.
 In electricity markets, producers submit their bids before the targeted time of delivery (e.g., one day ahead).
 However, renewable resources such as wind and solar have significant uncertainty (even on a day-ahead timescale).
 As a result, producers face uncertainties about their actual production capacity at the commitment stage.

 Our paper focuses on a fundamental tradeoff revealed in such games.
 On one hand, in the classical Cournot model, efficiency obtains as the number of individual firms approaches infinity, as this weakens each firm's {\em market power} (ability to influence the market price through their production choice).
-On the other hand, this result does not obtain when production uncertainty is present: firms protect themselves against the risk of being unable to meet the prior commitment by under-producing relative to the efficient level.
+On the other hand, this result does not carryover when production uncertainty is present: firms protect themselves against the risk of being unable to meet the prior commitment by under-producing relative to the efficient level.

 In considering how to recover efficient performance, we are naturally led to think of {\em coalitions} of firms.
 Informally, if firms pool together, they can mitigate individual uncertainty any one of them may perceive in future production (a law of large numbers effect).
 Of course, coalitions are not without their downside: coalitions possess greater market power than individual firms.
-Indeed, this concern is subtantial, as coalitions must be of fairly substantial size to mitigate the adverse effects of production uncertainty.
+Indeed, this concern is substantial, as coalitions must be of fairly substantial size to mitigate the adverse effects of production uncertainty.
+In the context of electricity markets, regulators must grapple with the consequences of allowing wind generators and other renewable resources to form coalitions as they bid into the market.
 As a result we are led to a fundamental question: how many coalitions should be allowed to form, and of what size, if the regulator is interesting in maximizing overall market efficiency?